Pet travel: Controversy

 In 2018, United Airlines admitted to forcing a passenger pet to be stowed away in an overhead bin, resulting in the animal's death.
 Only two days later, another dog aboard a United flight was mistakenly sent to Japan instead of its intended Kansas City destination.
 A similar incident occurred in March 2018 when Delta Air Lines sent a puppy to Salt Lake City instead of its intended Boise destination.

 Car travel

 Pets riding in cars are safest contained in carriers tied with a seat belt.
 They are advised to be in the back seat or have the airbags turned off.
-Dog harnesses can restrain but the Center for Pet Safety found "a 100 percent failure rate to protect either the consumer or the dog".
+Dog harnesses can restrain the pet properly in the case of an accident, but only if it is one of the few products certified by the center for pet safety.
 Unrestrained pets can interfere with driving and can be seriously injured in an accident, but no states require pets to be secured in cars.